creationix/howtonode.org/articles/bogart-couchdb.markdown

 ## What will our application do?

-To keep things simple, we're going to only tackle basic functionality.
+To keep things simple, we’re going to only tackle basic functionality.
 Our blog application will support the following methods:

 * Create a new post (POST /posts)